kokizzu/echogorm1/README.md

 # echogorm1

-This is example of [how to structure your golang project](https://kokizzu.blogspot.com/2022/05/how-to-structure-layer-your-golang-project.html) article with echo and gorm (you can change it to whatever framework and persistence libraries you like, the structure should still be similar).
+This is example of [how to structure your golang project](https://kokizzu.blogspot.com/2022/05/how-to-structure-layer-your-golang-project.html) article with echo and gorm (you can change it to whatever framework and persistence libraries you like, the structure should still be similar). gin version [here](https://github.com/kokizzu/gingorm1/).

 ```
 # MVC